 Read my blog post on How to Be Heard Without Turning Up the Volume so you can be more assertive in your communication.

-Be Your Own Best Friend is my 6-week online course, perfect for helping your child grow their self respect, their self esteem and find the right type of friends who bring out the best in them.
+Be Your Own Best Friend is my 6-week online coaching programme, perfect for helping your child grow their self respect, their self esteem and find the right type of friends who bring out the best in them.

 Click each image below to listen in to helpful episodes of the Truly Madly Smiley podcast about all things friendships – fall outs, break ups, covert bullies, fake friends, gossip and more.